blsUr1/a-retrieval-augmented-qa-system-for-dungeons-and-dragons/README.md

 ## Description

 This project is a Question-Answering (QA) system that allows users to ask questions specifically tailored to *Dungeons & Dragons*.

-## GitHub Repository
+## Download

-The code can be accessed via this link: https://github.com/blsUr1/a-retrieval-augmented-qa-system-for-dungeons-and-dragons
+The code can be accessed and downloaded via this link: https://github.com/blsUr1/a-retrieval-augmented-qa-system-for-dungeons-and-dragons

+## Usage

+Examples on how to use the system can be viewed under *2.10 Usage Examples* (without filtering) and *3.3 Usage Examples* (with filtering) in `main.ipynb`.

 ## Requirements